It aims to take marketing back to its roots, thus focusing on a human-to-human connection.

 Well, don’t be surprised when I tell you that there are people out there that have fallen for this scam – and still do.
 Why?
 Because volume!

-Think about it, even if the ‘conversion’ is as low as 0.01% per cent, the Nigerian Prince scams are sent by the millions.
-It sounds obvious, but we often overlook volume: The more people and businesses you outreach, the higher the chance to reach your goal.
+Think about it, even if the ‘conversion’ is as low as 0.01% percent, the Nigerian Prince scams are sent by the millions.
+It sounds obvious, but we often overlook volume: The more people and businesses your outreach, the higher the chance to reach your goal.